kyma-project/telemetry-manager/docs/contributor/pocs/otlp-logs.md

 1. Deploy log-gateway as described above.

-2. Add the following envoyOtelAls extension provider to the extensionProviders list of the service mesh config by editing the `istio` ConfigMap in the `istio-system` namespace:
+2. In the `istio-system` namespace, edit the `istio` ConfigMap and add the following envoyOtelAls extension provider to the extensionProviders list of the service mesh config:

    ```yaml
    - envoyOtelAls: